sjsrey/gis4pp20/content/lectures/lecture_01.md

 -   Reviews will be held during the meeting prior to the exam
 -   The final exam will be cumulative
 -   Makeups for exams will be given in cases of unforeseen emergencies
--   Makeups will consist of a 1-hour oral examination
+-   Makeups will consist of a 30 minute oral examination during office hours